sadedil/HorizontalPrivilegeEscalationDemo/README.md

     }
 ```

-Seems like we solved the problem, Alice can not read the emails belongs to Bob (and vice versa).
+Seems like we solved the problem, Alice can not read the emails belonging to Bob (and vice versa).
 But what `GetLoggedInUserId()` method does?

-The content could be change your login scenarios but in summary it is a simple method written by me to extract the logged in userId from the `HTTP Authorization header`.
+The content could be changed with your login scenarios but in summary, it is a simple method written by me to extract the logged-in userId from the `HTTP Authorization header`.
 In our example I used `Controller.User.Claims` but it can be changed according to your scenario.

 We've got the core logic sorted out, but now we face a new challenge: **How do we ensure that developers remember to call `GetLoggedInUserId()` in every action method of each controller?** This is where we made the decision to proceed with *Roslyn Analyzers*.

-I know there are pros, cons, and even the other methods you can use according to your scenario.
+I know there are pros, cons, and even other methods you can use according to your scenario.
 Please check the [Questions & Answers](#questions--answers) section at the end of the article.

 ## Adding our first Roslyn Analyzer to our codebase